rvinodrajendran/devops-learning/github-basics/README.md

-This folder contains all the basic Github setup and any new learning notes.
+The purpose of this folder contains all the basic Github setup and any new learning notes.